Is It Time To Fix Their Teeth?

 Invisalign is composed of clear trays that are custom-made, computer-generated, and virtually invisible.
 They are more comfortable than traditional braces that can irritate the inside of the mouth.
 Also, whilst braces can sometimes cause a slight lisp, Invisalign does not affect your speech.
 It’s much quicker to clean Invisalign than other braces and there are no food restrictions, so your child can eat all the candy, nuts, and popcorn that they want!

 There is an argument that braces are better for fixing certain dental issues.
 Also, if you have one tooth higher than the other you may want to go with braces rather than Invisalign.

 Invisalign treatment is typically quicker than braces.
 Braces are typically worn for 2 years and Invisalign for 9-15 months.

-To become more informed on which option is better for your child, please make an appointment with one of our specialists at our Mississauga or Georgetown clinics.
+To become more informed on which option is better for your child, please make an appointment with one of our staff at our Mississauga or Georgetown Orthodontic clinic.